 TAPE Course Policies

-• If you score lower than 50 the first time you take the ESPA test (or 45 if you are teaching in a foreign language department), sign up immediately for a TAPE class, as classes fill up quickly.
+- If your SPEC score indicated that you need to take a TAPE course, sign up immediately, as classes fill up quickly.
 If you wait too long to sign up, the classes will be full.
 If classes are full, you should put your name on a waiting list.
 As spaces become available (because of drops or no-shows), students from the waiting list will be offered a place in class.

-• If you choose not to take a TAPE class, you will not be allowed to retake the ESPA test or the ELPT until you have taken a TAPE class or until one year has passed since your last test.
+- If you choose not to take a TAPE class, you will not be allowed to retake the SPEC until you have taken a TAPE class or until one year has passed since your last test.
 You will only be allowed to retest once without taking a class.

-• If you have taken the ESPA test at least once and are eligible to take TAPE classes the following semester, it is recommended that you sign up the first day of registration.
-If you are currently taking a TAPE class and will be taking the ESPA test or ELPT after the first day of registration, you should still sign up while spaces are available.
-If you wait until you receive the results of your test, it is likely that the classes will be full.
+- If you have taken the SPEC test at least once and are eligible to take TAPE classes the following semester, it is recommended that you sign up the first day of registration.
+If you are currently taking a TAPE class and will be taking the SPEC after the first day of registration, you should still sign up while spaces are available.
+If you wait until you receive the results of your test, it is possible that the classes will be full.
 If you pass the test, you can simply drop the class.

-• If you sign up for a class in a timely manner after taking the ESPA test for the first time, but you get put on a waiting list and no space becomes available in the class, you will be allowed to retake the ESPA test the following semester without taking a class.
+- If you sign up for a class in a timely manner after taking the SPEC test for the first time, but you get put on a waiting list and no space becomes available in the class, you will be allowed to retake the SPEC test the following semester without taking a class.
+(You are encouraged to work with tutors in the ELC.)
 This rule only applies one time.
 If we offer you a space in a class and you turn it down, you lose the chance to be retested.

-• If you are in the TAPE program because you have previously taken the ESPA test or you are in a TAPE class and you do not sign up early enough to get into a TAPE class, you will NOT be allowed to be retested even if your name is on the waiting list.
+- If you are in the TAPE program because you have previously taken the SPEC test or you are in a TAPE class and you do not sign up early enough to get into a TAPE class, you will NOT be allowed to be retested even if your name is on the waiting list.

-• Students who do not pass the ESPA test after taking a TAPE class will be given permission to register for another TAPE class by the ESL Programs Office.
+- Students who do not pass the SPEC test after taking a TAPE class will be given permission to register for another TAPE class by the ESL Programs Office.
 However, you are not registered until you do it yourself through MyUI or go to the Registration Center.
-When you register you should not be asked for a permission code; if you are, please contact the ESL programs Office.
+When you register you should not be asked for a permission code; if you are, please contact the ESL Programs office.
 Also, please note that this permission is only valid until two weeks before the start of the semester.
 If you have not registered by that date, your permission will be removed.

-In most cases, students who have not scored at least 50 on the ESPA test will be required to take TA Preparation: Pronunciation, Fluency Building and Culture and/or TA Preparation: Pronunciation.
-Students who have scored 50 or above on the ESPA and received a C or above on the ELPT are eligible to take the Presentations course.
+In most cases, students who have not scored at least a C on the SPEC test will be required to take TA Preparation: Pronunciation, Fluency Building and Culture.
+Students who have received a C or above on the SPEC are eligible to take the Presentations course.

 TAPE Course Descriptions